 “Fine.
 Please don’t get lost or killed or kidnapped.
 Okay?”

 I laughed.
 “Go on!”

 Despite her clear internal conflict, Evanor turned and left the candy shop, leaving me all alone too look behind the display case at all the candy I could afford.
-I remember looking over the enchanted candies on the top shelf of the display case.
-They were spinning or jumping or sparking; delicious toys that doubled as treats.
+I remember that I would always look over the enchanted candies on the top shelf of the display case.
+They were spinning, or jumping, or sparking; delicious toys that doubled as treats.
 I would have liked to eat one of them, but it would have cost me an entire week of Sonea’s reward money.
 I was far too impatient for that, so I found myself constantly limited to the sweet cinnamon ribbon candies or green apple taffy.

 I was concentrating on the sugary treats so deeply that I didn’t even notice when another boy entered the store.
 My first clue that someone else was in the room with me was the dirty hand that came to rest on the display glass near where I was trying not to press my face.
 I looked to my left to make a comment that the boy needed a wash, but I bit my tongue when I saw just how filthy he was.
 From top to bottom he was covered in grime and soot.

 “Haylow!” he said to me with a big smile that revealed brilliantly white teeth.
-“You one of the new recruits in from Lordaeron?”
+“You one of the new recruits in from Lederan?”

 “Uh, no, I’ve been here awhile,” I replied.
 “My name is Sionis.”